hebench/frontend/docsrc/examples/extend_test_harness/extend_test_harness.md

     Inside `createBenchmark()`, the benchmark object should be constructed and returned.
 The object's initialization methods will be called after construction automatically, and thus, they should not be called manually by our implementation.

-    Note that benchmark description objects should be lightweight because they will exist throughout the lifetime of the main Test harness process.
+    Note that benchmark description objects should be lightweight because they will exist throughout the lifetime of the main Test Harness process.

 2. Register workload description with the benchmark factory.